From parking in a garage to driving other cars on your policy, there are many misconceptions and assumptions made about car insurance.

 Myth 6: Third party policies are always the cheapest

 It seems rational to expect that the lowest level of car insurance cover would cost the least, but often this isn’t the case.
-Drivers who choose a lower level of cover tend to make more claims.

-In many cases, comprehensive cover can cost the same as or even less than third party cover – with the added bonus that you’ll also be covered for damage to your own vehicle.
+In many cases, comprehensive cover can cost the same as or even less than third party insurance cover – with the added bonus that you’ll also be covered for damage to your own vehicle.

 If you’re looking for the most competitive deal, try getting quotes for all levels of cover to see which offers the best.
 Or you could think about borrowing a car and taking our temporary car insurance for as and when you need it.
-Specialist types of insurance could work out cheaper, for example learner driver insurance
+Specialist types of insurance could work out cheaper, for example learner driver insurance.

 Myth 7: Your job title isn’t important, it’s just admin